dmlaurel/BLIMPSLAM/EKF-sensor-fusion/README.md

 # EKF Sensor Fusion

+To compile, run the following command in the terminal: g++ -I /usr/include/eigen3 test.cpp EkfSensorFusionClass.cpp -o test

+To install Eigen3, run the following command in the terminal: sudo apt install libeigen3-dev

-`EkfSensorFusion.h` and `EkfSensorFusion.cpp` include all the class information needed to perfrom sensor fusion of IMU and ORB_SLAM2.
+`EkfSensorFusionClass.h` and `EkfSensorFusionClass.cpp` include all the class information needed to perfrom sensor fusion of IMU and ORB_SLAM2.

 `test.cpp` tests the class.